kekcleader/FreeOberon/README.md

 # Free Oberon programming environment

-Oberon is a general-purpose programming language–the simplest of all, yet fully powerful.
-It is the old good Pascal, but developed and perfected.
+Oberon is a general-purpose programming language–the direct descendant of Pascal and Modula-2.
+It is both simpler and much more powerful than Pascal and Modula.

-Free Oberon is a cross-platform integrated development environment for programming in Oberon, made in the classical pseudo-graphic style (the famous blue Pascal screen).
+Free Oberon is a cross-platform integrated development environment for the Oberon programming language, designed in the classic pseudo-graphic style–the famous blue screen of Pascal.

-Fob is a console Oberon compiler.
+Fob is a convenient console-based Oberon compiler.

 ![Free Oberon screenshot](http://free.oberon.org/images/screenshot.png)